LivingLegacyMedia/vowbound/chapter_14.md

 "Desperate," Cassian corrected.
 "But you're right—I'm not going to let perfect be the enemy of good.
 These people signed contracts they didn't understand.
 Even if I can only partially restore them, that's better than leaving them in Draven's network."

 "The mental strain will still be enormous," Perin warned.
-"Holding twenty-three tethers at once, even for a few seconds..."
+"Holding twenty or more tethers at once, even for a few seconds..."

 "I know.
 But that's where Torin's insight helps."
 Cassian looked at the young man.
 "You said I should separate the actions.
 Hold the tethers just long enough for them to petition, then release immediately.
 That minimizes how long I'm connected to the network."